hungyiloo/advent-of-code/README.md

 # Hung-Yi's Advent of Code

+These are solutions for the puzzles at https://adventofcode.com/

 To get all solutions logged in the console: `npm start`.
 To run all tests: `npm test`